 From Headlines to Profits – “Do It Yourself” Public Relations Course

-Customers and prospective customers may not believe your ads, but they will take you seriously if they read about you in media they trust.
-Credibility is a solid foundation on which to build your public reputation, and a solid public reputation makes your sales task much easier.
+Customers and prospective customers may not believe your ads, but they will take you seriously if they read about you in the news.
+Credibility is a solid foundation on which to build your public reputation, and a solid public reputation makes sales much easier.

 The benefits of getting published in the media

-A substantial increase in media mentions rather than volume can provide significant benefits.
-The secret is organic traffic and backlinks.
+A substantial increase in media mentions can provide significant benefits.
+Do you want traffic that you don’t have to pay for?
+Would you like a major newspaper linking to you?
 This course will teach you how.

 One recent study showed that media coverage resulted in an average of a 190% increase in social media sharing.
 Media coverage and social media multiply each other.
 We show you techniques in using publicity and social media together, with exponential benefits.

 Credibility.
 Studies show that people are up to eight times more likely to believe media coverage than they are advertisements or paid celebrity or athlete endorsements.
 This course will teach you how to shape that coverage to your advantage.

 What you will receive: